rschildmeijer/elastica/README.md

 [The Phi Accrual Failure Detector]: http://ddg.jaist.ac.jp/pub/HDY+04.pdf
 [Amazons paper on Gossip]: http://www.cs.cornell.edu/home/rvr/papers/flowgossip.pdf

+    Suitable for you if you are building a system that is...
+    * Elastic  -- Add new machines in runtime (with no downtime)
+    * Decentralized  -- Every node in the cluster is identical.
+    * Fault tolerant  -- Replace failed nodes with no downtime.

     Limitations:

-    * No way to decomission a node
+    * No way to explicitly decomission a node

     * Only support for one seed